liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed `com.liferay.dynamic.data.mapping.util.DDMXMLUtil` Class
+### Removed the com.liferay.dynamic.data.mapping.util.DDMXMLUtil Class
 - **Date:** 2016-Mar-03
 - **JIRA Ticket:** LPS-63928

 #### What changed?

-- `com.liferay.dynamic.data.mapping.util.DDMXMLUtil` was removed with no replacement.
+The class `com.liferay.dynamic.data.mapping.util.DDMXMLUtil` has been removed with no replacement.

 #### Who is affected?

-- All code that uses `com.liferay.dynamic.data.mapping.util.DDMXMLUtil` is affected.
+All code that uses `com.liferay.dynamic.data.mapping.util.DDMXMLUtil` is affected.

 #### How should I update my code?

-In an OSGi module, simply inject the DDMXML reference.
+In an OSGi module, simply inject the DDMXML reference:

     @Reference
     private DDMXML _ddmXML;

-In a legacy WAR or WAB, you need to get a DDMXML service reference from the bundle context.
+In a legacy WAR or WAB, you need to get a DDMXML service reference from the bundle context:

     Bundle bundle = FrameworkUtil.getBundle(getClass());